hrden05/etsy_topSidebar/README.md

 # Project Name
-# Etsy Similar Products
+# Product Description

 > Project description

-> Hack Reactor Front End Capstone project to build an "item detail page" from a popular website.
-This repo focuses on the top sidebar of the Etsy item detail page that renders store information, product information, and purchase options.
+Project focused on rendering the sidebar description info for an ecommerce website.
+This repo focuses on the top sidebar of an item detail page that renders store information, product information, and purchase options.

 ## Related Projects